johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 A transport has two main responsibilities:

-- creating and resolving actor addresses which are used by the language runtime to construct distributed actor instances,
+- **Lifecycle management:** creating and resolving actor addresses which are used by the language runtime to construct distributed actor instances,
-- perform all message dispatch and handling on behalf of a distributed actor it manages, specifically:
+- **Messaging:** perform all message dispatch and handling on behalf of a distributed actor it manages, specifically:
   - for a remote distributed actor reference:
     - be invoked by the framework's source generated `_remote_function` implementations with a "message" representation of the locally invoked function, serialize and dispatch it onto the network or other underlying transport mechanism.
     - This turns local actor function invocations into messages put on the network.